30 Different Types of Beetles in Texas

 Larvae have six legs close to the head and long, tubular bodies.
 They have spiky bodies that are covered in orange spots.

-As pupae, they undergo another shift, becoming spherical and swollen like snails.
+They undergo another shift as pupae, becoming spherical and swollen like snails.
 They are currently an orange tint with black dots, which is the opposite of how they were when they were larvae.

 Convergent lady beetles frequently congregate in groups on the ground or close to one another on plants during all phases of their life cycles.
 They are natural biological defenses against fruit-destroying plant pests like aphids.